-According to this data, the Florida SUS transportation and environmental engineering doctoral graduates numbered 24 in 2016.
-Given the labor market demand in South Florida alone is significantly higher, it seems that the State of Florida is not producing sufficient numbers of graduates with Ph.D. level credentials to satisfy the needs.
+According to this data, the number of doctoral graduates from Florida SUS transportation engineering or environmental engineering related programs was 24 in 2016.
+Given the Ph.D. labor market demand in South Florida alone is significantly higher (refer to Table II-3), it seems that the State of Florida is not producing sufficient numbers of graduates with Ph.D. level credentials to satisfy the needs.